eclab/grains/README.md

 A two- or three-output square-wave LFO generator.
 Options include two independent LFOs, one with pulsewidth; three Square-wave LFOs all with 50% pulse width; and a mixture of three Square-wave LFOs in the same output.
 You can reset and sync two LFOs to the third.

 Status: Working.
 If you want more LFO waves, see the LFO firmware.

-## Pluck

-A 4-voice Karplus-Strong string plucking simulator.
-Requires Mozzi.

-Status: Working, but because it has to commit to a pitch immediately (to build the Karplus-Strong sample table) sometimes it can get off pitch on some notes thanks to GRAINS/Mozzi's inaccuracy in Analog Input reads.
-Could use some work there.

 ## Quant